avishart/CatLearn/README.md

 # CatLearn

-CatLearn utilieties machine learning in form of Gaussian Process or Student T process to accelerate catalysis simulations.
-The Nudged-elastic-band method (NEB) is accelerated with MLNEB code.
-Furthermore, a global adsorption search is accelerated with the MLGO code.
+CatLearn utilities machine learning in form of Gaussian Process or Student T process to accelerate catalysis simulations.
+The local optimization of a structure is accelerated with the `LocalAL` code.
+The Nudged-elastic-band method (NEB) is accelerated with `MLNEB` code.
+Furthermore, a global adsorption search is accelerated with the `MLGO` code.
-CalLearn uses ASE for handling the atomic systems and the calculator interface for the potential energy calculations.
+CalLearn uses ASE to handle the atomic systems and the calculator interface to calculate the potential energy.

 ## Installation

-You can simply install CatLearn by dowloading it from github as:
+You can simply install CatLearn by downloading it from GitHub as:
 ```shell
 $ git clone --single-branch --branch activelearning https://github.com/avishart/CatLearn
 $ pip install -e CatLearn/.
 ```

-You can also install CatLearn directly from github:
+You can also install CatLearn directly from GitHub:
 ```shell
 $ pip install git@github.com:avishart/CatLearn.git@activelearning
 ```